KubeBlocks

 MechanismDescription

-Node namingEach broker node is identified as rabbit@{pod-name}.{cluster}-rabbitmq-headless.{namespace}.svc.cluster.local
+Node namingEach broker is identified as rabbit@{pod-name}.{cluster}-rabbitmq-headless.{namespace}.svc.cluster.local

 High Availability via Quorum Queues